PAST2212/domainthreat/README.md

 **Additional**
 - Public Source whoisds has capped quantity of daily registrations to 100.000.
 You are also able to use cheap paid sources for daily work for around 9$/month as I do or other public sources
-- **Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate** .Change them if you want to match your particular needs
+- **Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate** .Change them if you want to match your particular (company) needs
 - Exception Notification "Server Connection Error" while parsing page source codes is not unusual for newly registered domains.
+- A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.7
 - Recommend python version >= 3.7